inkytonik/kiama/README.md

 ## Documentation

-Documentation about how to build, install and use Kiama can be found on the [Kiama wiki](https://github.com/inkytonik/kiama/blob/master/wiki/Documentation.md).
+Documentation about how to build, install and use Kiama can be found on the [Kiama docs pages](https://inkytonik/kiama.github.io).

 The main documentation for Kiama takes the form of wiki pages covering library features and examples.
-The [User Manual](https://github.com/inkytonik/kiama/blob/master/wiki/UserManual.md) is a good place to start.
+The [User Manual](https://inkytonik.github.io/kiama/UserManual) is a good place to start.

-See the [Research wiki page](https://github.com/inkytonik/kiama/blob/master/wiki/Research.md) for links to papers and presentations about Kiama.
+See the [Research wiki page](https://inkytonik.github.io/kiama/Research) for links to papers and presentations about Kiama.

-For summary information about Kiama releases, including dependencies on other software and links to API documentation, see the [Releases wiki page](https://github.com/inkytonik/kiama/blob/master/wiki/Releases.md).
+For summary information about Kiama releases, including dependencies on other software and links to API documentation, see the [Releases wiki page](https://inkytonik.github.io/kiama/Releases).

-See the [Installation wiki page](https://github.com/inkytonik/kiama/blob/master/wiki/Installation.md) for instructions on how to install Kiama.
+See the [Installation wiki page](https://inkytonik.github.io/kiama/Installation) for instructions on how to install Kiama.

 ## Licensing